Rethinking Post-Unlearning Behavior of Large Vision-Language Models

-\paragraph{All unlearning methods prevent privacy violation successfully.} Across all evaluated unlearning methods achieves a perfect Unlearning Success Rate (\textsc{USR} = 1.0) and consistently receives the low \textsc{Judge}\textsubscript{privacy} which is 1.0 both on seen and unseen Images.
-This demonstrates that all unlearning methods successfully suppress the privacy violation for the forget-target entities robustly.
+\paragraph{All unlearning methods successfully prevent privacy violations.} All evaluated unlearning methods achieve a perfect Unlearning Success Rate (\textsc{USR} = 1.0) and consistently achieve a low \textsc{Judge}\textsubscript{privacy} score of 1.0 on both seen and unseen images.
+This demonstrates that all methods robustly suppress privacy violations for the forget-target entities.
 Informativeness of responses for the retain set is reported in Table~\ref{tab:retain_informativeness}.
-Notably, the \textsc{Reject} method tends to overfit by frequently rejecting queries, which sometimes leads to the rejection of queries related to retained entities as well. \textsc{NPO}, on the other hand, is prone to collapse, even with the retain loss.
+Notably, \textsc{Reject} tends to overfit, often rejecting even retain-set queries. \textsc{NPO}, on the other hand, is prone to collapse, even with the retain loss.
 Other methods preserve informativeness for the retain set.